nytr0gen/nytr0gen.github.io/_posts/2019-09-09-defcamp-ctf-quals-2019.md

 webpack.mix.js
 ```

-Then I tried the /download/ path with `../composer.json` double url encoded.
+Then I tried the `/download/` path with `../composer.json` double url encoded.
 It worked and I got output.

-I then looked at routes, then ../app/Http/Controllers/HomeController.php and saw the `shell_exec` program
+I then looked at `../routes/web.php`, then `../app/Http/Controllers/HomeController.php` and saw the `shell_exec` program for the `POST /auto-logout` route.

 ```php
 $cmd = 'rm "'.storage_path().'/framework/sessions/'.escapeshellarg($request->logut_token).'"';